chrispyth42/yt-clipboard-downloader/README.md

-    youtube-dl   - An open source youtube downloader project that keeps up to date as changes are made to youtube ffmpeg       - An audio/video conversion package, needed to convert webm to mp3 in this project python3-tk   - Adds the standard python GUI library tkinter, if you don't have it installed already
+    youtube-dl   - An open source youtube downloader project that keeps up to date as changes are made to youtube ffmpeg       - An audio/video conversion package, needed to convert webm to mp3 in this project python3-tk   - Adds the standard python GUI library tkinter, if you don't have it installed already.
+                   Used in this project for its access to the clipboard

 NOTE: